slvarun/Music-streaming-App/README.md

 2. Install dependencies:
    pip install -r requirements.txt

-3. Run the db.py file to initialize the database with all the classes python db.py
+3. Run the db.py file to initialize the database with all the db classes: python db.py

 4. Run the application: